suit-wg/suit-mti/draft-ietf-suit-mti.md

 Authors MUST implement all MTI profiles.
 Authors MAY implement any number of other profiles.

-This draft makes use of AES-CTR in COSE ({{-ctrcbc}}), which is Deprecated.
+This draft 'makes use of AES-CTR with a digest algorithm in COSE as specified in ({{-ctrcbc}}).
 AES-CTR is used because it enables out-of-order reception and decryption of blocks, which is necessary for some constrained node use cases.
-Out-of-order reception with on-the-fly decryption is not available in the prefered encryption algorithms.
+Out-of-order reception with on-the-fly decryption is not available in the preferred encryption algorithms.
 Authenticated Encryption with Additional Data (AEAD) is preferred over un-authenticated encryption and an AEAD profile SHOULD be selected wherever possible.
 See Security Considerations in this draft ({{aes-ctr-payloads}}) and in {{-ctrcbc}} (Section 8) for additional details on the considerations for the use of AES-CTR.

 Other use-cases of the SUIT Manifest ({{I-D.ietf-suit-manifest}}) MAY define their own MTI algorithms.